DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 *How to configure*

 Select how you wish to configure your |EX-CS|.
-If you are updating a previous version, or have manually made configuration changes, select ``Configure options on the next screen``
+Unless you are updating a previous version that you manually configured, or want to manually make advanced configuration changes, select ``Configure options on the next screen``

 Options are:

 * Configure options on the next screen
 * Use my existing configuration files

-If you select ``Use my existing configuration files`` your will be propted to find the folder where the configuration files are located.
+If you select ``Use my existing configuration files`` your will be prompted to find the folder where the configuration files are located.

 If you have selected ``Configure options on the next screen``, to proceed, click the :guilabel:`Configure EX-CommandStation` button.

 If you have selected ``Use my existing configuration files``, to proceed, click the :guilabel:`Complie and Upload` button.

 |force-break|